rdvdijk/flickr_uploader/README.md

 Visit the URL shown on your screen and follow the instructions on Flickr.

-(I might add OAuth support in the future..)

 ## Uploading

 Uploading should now be easy: